tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/Azure-API-Management-REST-API-Authentication.md

 ---
 # Authenticate to the direct management Azure API Management REST API

-This guide describes how to create the access token required to make calls into the direct management Azure API Management REST API.
+This guide describes how to create the access token (SAS token) required to make calls into the direct management Azure API Management REST API.

-For more information about authorization and other prerequisites for accessing the API Management REST API, see [API Management REST](../ApiManagementREST/API-Management-REST.md).
+For more information about authorization and other prerequisites for accessing the direct management REST API, see [Direct management API Management REST API](../ApiManagementREST/API-Management-REST.md).

 > [!IMPORTANT]
-> SAS token access can be applied only for direct management API calls, for example: `https://apim-instance.management.azure-api.net/apis?api-version=2021-08-01`.
+> SAS token access can be applied only for direct management API calls, for example: `https://apim-instance.management.azure-api.net/ /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ApiManagement/service/{serviceName}/apis?api-version=2021-08-01`.
 You cannot use it for API calls to Azure Resource Manager.

 ##  <a name="ManuallyCreateToken"></a> Manually create a SAS token